-Source: Labor Insight Jobs (Burning Glass Technologies) - 01/01/2019 - 12/31/2019
+Source: Labor Insight Jobs (Burning Glass Technologies) 01/01/2021-12/31/2021

-The top specialized skills for the in-demand industries for 2019 and the COVID-19 pandemic are shown in the tables below.
-Although some skills remained highly requested, new skills were requested as employers adjusted their needs during the COVID-19 pandemic.
+The top specialized skills for the in-demand industries from the COVID-19 pandemic and 2021 are shown in the tables below.
+Although some skills remained highly requested, new skills were requested as employers adjusted their needs following the COVID-19 pandemic.

-For Healthcare job postings, the specialized skills differed from 2019 through the COVID-19 pandemic.
-Treatment planning, acute care, customer service, and PPE were new to the top 10 requested skills during the COVID-19 pandemic.
+For Healthcare job postings, the specialized skills differed from 2021 after the COVID-19 pandemic.
+Emergency and intensive care, medical support, and general medicine were new to the top 10 requested skills after the COVID-19 pandemic.